Fire pit regulations

 Commercial freestanding outdoor fireplaces enclosed in mesh must meet the installation guidelines listed above.

-- The use of these items must follow the manufacturer's suggested minimum clearance from combustible items both vertically and horizontally
+- Follow the manufacturer's suggested minimum clearance from combustible items both vertically and horizontally.

-- If the documentation from the manufacturer is not available, the minimum distance from combustibles allowed by the fire department will be 4 feet (1.22 metres) measured horizontally from any outer edge of the fire pit to any combustible item and 4 feet (1.22 metres) measured vertically from the burner of the device to any combustible item
+- If the documentation from the manufacturer is not available, the minimum distance from combustibles allowed by the fire department will be 1.22 metres measured horizontally from any outer edge of the fire pit to any combustible item and 1.22 metres measured vertically from the burner of the device to any combustible item.

-Please contact the Community Safety Officer of the Airdrie Fire Department at 403.948.8880 for further information
+For more information please contact the Community Safety Officer at the Airdrie Fire Department at 403.948.8880.